 Malaria is spread by the bite of an infected female Anopheles mosquito.
-These mosquitoes generally bite during the evening or early night time hours.
-In some cases, malaria has been transmitted by transfusion of blood from infected people or by the use of contaminated needles or syringes.
-It is also possible for a pregnant mother to transmit malaria to her fetus (congenital malaria).
+These mosquitoes usually bite during the evening.
+In some cases, malaria has been transmitted through blood transfusions or shared needles or syringes.
+Direct person-to-person transmission does not occur, though is it possible for a pregnant person to transmit the infection to their fetus.

 Malaria can be life-threatening.
 When symptoms start, they may be similar to the flu.
 See a doctor immediately if you become ill after returning from an area where malaria occurs.

 The time between the mosquito bite and the start of symptoms can range from seven to 30 days.
 Some people who live for a long time in an area with malaria do not show symptoms for years.

 Talk to your doctor if you are traveling to an area where malaria is common.
 You will likely need to start taking a medicine to prevent malaria before you travel.
 You will need to continue taking the medicine for several weeks after returning.